bretmorin/java-journey-notes/README.md

         - The system would print 12 first, and then 24.
             - The computer first creates a container called 'months' that is defined as a 'int' type, and 12 is input into the container
             - For the 2nd value, the computer checks to see if a container already exists.
 If it does, the new value overwrites the old value.
 If the container name isn't found, there will be an error message
+        - Variables cannot have spaces or ! in name, but can have numbers as long as the name doesn't begin with a number
+            - camelCase should be used in naming when possible
     - Variables cannnot have two different type's
         ```
         boolean integerTest = false;